hazenbreen/comp20-hbreen/mbta/README.md

 Collaboration:
-On this assignmnet I collaborated with Jordan Stone, specifically on using the API for train locations.
+On this assignmnet I collaborated with Jordan Stone, specifically creating the Node.js to access the MBTA API.

 Time:
-I spent approximately 6 hours on this assignment.
+I spent approximately 3 hours on this assignment.